andrewtarzia/bbprepared/README.rst

 Examples
 ========

-* To be completed, but see tests for examples.
+* See `Recipes` for usage and the code tests include additional examples.
 * See `gists <https://gist.github.com/andrewtarzia>`_ for usage.

 How To Cite